 I have been studying plant responses to biotic and abiotic stresses using an interdisciplinary approach with an emphasis on metabolomics.
-Specifically, I have been characterizing molecular and biochemical mechanisms of host-pathogen interactions (grapevine and pine diseases caused by fungi or nematodes), as well as processes involved in legume response to iron deficiency.
-Lately, I am investigating plant responses to combined stresses, as fungal infection and drought.
+Specifically, I have been characterizing molecular and biochemical mechanisms of plant-pathogen interactions, plant responses to combined biotic and abiotic stresses, as well as processes involved in plant response to iron deficiency and the impact of legume iron composition on human nutrition.
 One major aim of my work is to elucidate changes induced by stress on overall plant metabolic pathways, and translate that knowledge into practical applications.
-My ultimate goal is to improve agricultural sustainability, crop health, food security, and human health and nutrition.
+Lately, I am studying the relationship between nutrition and health using metabolomics and the neonate pig as a model.
+My ultimate goal is to improve agricultural sustainability, crop quality and yield, food security, and human health and nutrition.

 PhD Biology, 2009, University of Minho, Portugal.